scalabli/quo/docs/advanced.rst

 .. versionadded:: 5.0

-Starting with Click 5.0 it is possible to access the current context from anywhere within the same thread through the use of the :func:`get_current_context` function which returns it.
+Starting with Quo 5.0 it is possible to access the current context from anywhere within the same thread through the use of the :func:`get_current_context` function which returns it.
 This is primarily useful for accessing the context bound object as well as some flags that